undergrad-partner-school

 Deadlines

 Be sure to apply to this school by January 5.
-If you are applying for a transfer, note that the application deadline is April 1.
+For transfer students, note that the application deadline is April 1.

 Retention Rate

-The freshman retention rate for The George Washington University was 91.86% in 2024, which is an amazing retention rate only the most prestigious institutions achieve.
+The freshman retention rate for The George Washington University was 92.23% in 2025, which is an outstanding retention rate only the most prestigious institutions have.

-The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-At this school, the rate of students graduating within six years is 85%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+At this academic institution, the proportion of students graduating in six years is 84%, which is considered an above-average graduation rate.

 Student Body